 This paper assesses how rich and non-rich households share aggregate consumption and income fluctuations differently between a developed economy and an emerging economy.
 To this end, I apply the fluctuation decomposition method devised by Parker and Vissing-Jorgensen (2009) to the U.S. and Peruvian household surveys.
-The U.S. bottom 80% consumption group contributes to aggregate consumption fluctuations 0.8 times as much as it does to aggregate income fluctuations 1.7 times more than it does to aggregate income fluctuations.
+The U.S. bottom 80% consumption group contributes to aggregate consumption fluctuations 0.8 times as much as it does to aggregate income fluctuations, while Peruvian bottom 80% consumption group contributes to aggregate consumption fluctuations 1.7 times more than it does to aggregate income fluctuations.
 This result suggests that non-rich households in emerging economies could be important contributors to the phenomenon of excess consumption volatility, the stylized pattern of emerging economies that consumption is more volatile than output.
 The existing theories for the excess consumption volatility do not square well with this finding because these theories involve mechanisms that non-rich households in emerging economies are less able to accommodate.